kryherd/CARAT/create_timing_files.md

 2. Copy all SessionData files into a folder containing the following scripts:
 	* `extract_onset.py`
 	* `onsets.sh`
-3. Open `onsets.sh` in a text editor (I prefer [TextWrangler](https://www.barebones.com/products/textwrangler/)) and edit line 9 to include the subjects you want to analyze.
+3. Open `onsets.sh` in a text editor (I prefer [TextWrangler](https://www.barebones.com/products/textwrangler/)) and edit for the runs and subjects you want to analyze.
-	* Make sure there is a space between each subject number
+	* Make sure there is a space between each subject number or run
 	* e.g. `04 05 06 07`
+	* Runs: Line 3
+	* Subjects: Line 8
 4. In Terminal, run the following command:
 	* `sh onsets.sh`